gaigenticai/escrowgrid/README.md

 - Set `RATE_LIMIT_ENABLED=false` to disable the in-process rate limiter when rate limiting is handled at the API gateway or WAF layer.

+The built-in rate limiter and metrics are maintained in-process per API instance.
+For horizontally scaled deployments you should rely on your API gateway/WAF for global rate limiting and aggregate metrics across all instances.

 Suggested initial SLOs (tune per environment):

 - **Availability**: 99.9% successful responses for core read/write APIs over 30 days.